Marie-Denise Vane Student

 Profile

-Marie-Denise Vane will join the Lavery team as a student in the summer of 2021, and will be articling with the firm in 2022.
-She is currently pursuing her law degree at McGill University.
+Marie-Denise Vane joined the Lavery team as a student in the summer of 2021, and is currently articling with the firm.
+She graduated in law from McGill University and also obtained a Master in intellectual property law from the London School of Economics and Political Science.

 On the strength of these experiences, Marie-Denise has a great interest for litigation.
-She is currently participating in the Laskin moot court competition in administrative and constitutional law.
-She is also acting as a mentor for CEGEP students for the CSQ-Juripop moot court competition, in which she has already participated herself.
+She successfully participated in the Laskin moot court competition in administrative and constitutional law.
+Among others, she won third place as best oralist, as well as best school and best pair of litigants with her teammates.
+Throughout law school, she has also acted as a mentor for CEGEP students for the CSQ-Juripop moot court competition, in which she had participated herself.

 Professional and community activities